 As for the letters, neither Alvina Kasten nor Elizabeth Reiffenach appeared in person at the fourth trial, but their depositions were admitted.
 Another sibling, Miss Fannie Walters, testified at length about her brother's appearance and his resemblance to photographs of the corpse taken when it was exhumed at Lawrence, and she did aver that the family had received a final letter from him postmarked Wichita in early March of 1879, but she did not testify to its contents.
-There was another deposition witness who claimed to have been the recipient of correspondence from Walters: one H.S.
-Spreen of Ft.
-Madison, who deposed that he had gotten a letter from Walters dated Wichita, about the 5th or 6th of March, informing Mr. Spreen that the writer "was going west to herd sheep for a man."
-According to Mr. Spreen the business purpose of the letter, which was not produced, was to request a statement of Walters' account with "the lodge" (apparently the Odd Fellows Lodge, of which Walters was a member).
-Although Spreen had testified at the first trial, merely to say that Walters had a mole on his back and that a picture (apparently of the corpse) "look[ed] a good deal like Walters," this was the first mention of any letter Spreen had received from him.
-And the brother C.R.
+152 And the brother C.R.
 Walters, who lived at the time of Frederick Adolph's disappearance not with the sisters and father in Ft.
 Madison, but in Missouri, remembered (as he did in the first trial) a letter he said he had received during February of 1879, postmarked Wichita.
-His memory of this missing letter had grown a bit more particular with time: he said it related that his brother "had made arrangements to drive cattle for a man by the name of Hillmon" in Colorado, and wished to postpone plans the two brothers had made to meet and go to Leadville for the gold mining until after his engagement with Hillmon.
+His memory of this missing letter had grown a bit more particular with time: he said it related that his brother "had made arrangements to drive cattle for a man by the name of Hillmon" in Colorado, and wished to postpone plans the two brothers had made to meet and go to Leadville for the gold mining until after his engagement with Hillmon.153

 This brotherly letter (like the one Mrs. Reiffenach claimed) was not produced, but another one was, by Mrs. Hillmon's lawyers: a letter that C.R.
-Walters had written to the sheriff of Leavenworth in 1880, after the inquest but before any of the trials, stating that his brother Frederick Adolph had a gold filling in his teeth.
-This letter was inconvenient to the defendants, as their proof had been as adamant on the untouched perfection of the corpse's teeth as on any point in the litigation.
+Walters had written to the sheriff of Leavenworth in 1880, stating that his brother Frederick Adolph had a gold filling in his teeth.
+154 This letter was most inconvenient to the defendants, as their proof had been as adamant on the untouched perfection of the corpse's teeth as on any point in the litigation.
 C.R.
 Walters' firm recollection that it was cattle, not sheep, that were the subject of Hillmon's intentions as described in the letter was also a bit of an embarrassment, as the Kasten letter mentioned the woollier species.
 The jury in this trial hung eleven to one in favor of Mrs. Hillmon.
+155